Renesas-EMEV2/Documentation/Android.md

  http://source.android.com/source/initializing.html

 but sometimes that's not enough.
-For example, a basic Ubuntu setup is normally missing the 'git' tool, which then needs to be installed with:
+For example, a basic Ubuntu setup might be missing the 'git' tool, which then needs to be installed with:

 	sudo apt-get install git

 ### Setting up JAVA

 We need JDK version 6 to build JB.
 The Open-JDK is installed with:

 	sudo apt-get install openjdk-6-jdk

-On the other hand, installation of Oracle JDK as suggested on the ASOP Google pagesdoes not work!
+To develop other versions of Android, download and install the corresponding version of the Java JDK:

+Java 7: for Lollipop
+Java 6: for Gingerbread through KitKat
+Java 5: for Cupcake through Froyo

-If you have both Open-JDK and Oracle-JDK installed, you can choose which one to use executing:
+If you have both Open-JDK and Oracle-JDK installed, or multiple versions, you can choose which one to use executing:

 	sudo update-alternatives --config java
 	sudo update-alternatives --config javac